William G. Moseley

 William G. Moseley is an American academic.
 He is the DeWitt Wallace Professor of Geography, and director of the Food, Agriculture & Society Program at Macalester College in Saint Paul, Minnesota.
 His research interests include tropical agriculture, food security, and development policy.
-He is the author of over 100 peer-reviewed articles, as well as eight books.
+He is the author of over 100 peer-reviewed articles, as well as twelve books.
 In 2013 he won the Media Award, and in 2016 the Kwadwo Konadu-Agyemang Distinguished Africa Scholar Award, both from the American Association of Geographers.
-He serves on the International Steering Committee of the High Level Panel of Experts on Food Security and Nutrition of the UN Committee on World Food Security (CFS).
+He serves as President of the Mande Studies Association and as President of the American Association of Geographers.
+He previously sat on the International Steering Committee of the High Level Panel of Experts on Food Security and Nutrition of the UN Committee on World Food Security (CFS).

 Background and early years

 Moseley attended Carleton College (B.A.History, 1987), the University of Michigan (M.S. and M.P.P., 1993), and the University of Georgia (PhD, 2001).
 Before becoming an academic, Moseley was in the US Peace Corps in Mali from 1987 to 1989.
 He also worked for Save the Children UK, the World Bank Environment Department, and the US Agency for International Development.